 Generally, replacing your underground pipes will provide the best long-term payoff.

 You need your underground utilities to hold up for years.
 Once they’re buried, they perform critical functions and can’t be ignored.

-The choice between pipe replacement and lining is often rooted in economics.
-In most cases, however, an up-front investment in a full pipe replacement today promises minimal, if any, maintenance costs later.
+An up-front investment in a full pipe replacement today promises minimal, if any, maintenance costs later.

 For more information on underground utilities, check out the following resources: